Igor9669/notifications-Angular-4-/README.md

 Here we are dynamically create html for our new notification.
 To add, create html on the fly we are using [Renderer2](https://angular.io/api/core/Renderer2) class.

-As well we subscribe to necessary events that will invoke at some point in out notification, like click when we will click on notification and animationend when animation for particular notification will finished.
+As well we subscribe to necessary events that will invoke at some point in our notification, like click when we will click on notification and animationend when animation for particular notification will finished.

 Also we are checking the total number of current notifications.
 And if it more than 5 than we are starting grouping oldest one.